aws-samples/amazon-neptune-samples/README.md

 #### Collaborative Filtering
 This is an [example](gremlin/collaborative-filtering/README.md) of using Gremlin and making recommendations using collaborative filtering.
 It includes examples of loading data and Gremlin traversals.

+#### AWS Services Price Graph
+This is an [example](gremlin/aws-price-services-graph/README.md) of using Gremlin to build a graph of AWS service prices.

 ### SPARQL
 **Coming soon!**